robinbb/blog/src/hugo/content/blog/leadership.md

 ### The Skills of Leadership

-Leaders must be great communicators and great knowers of people.
-They must have emotional intelligence.
+Leaders must be great communicators.
+Leaders must understand people very well;
+they must have emotional intelligence.

 Leaders must must have the ability to acquire and analyze information required for constructing a vision.
 They must have imagination for creating the vision.
 They must have the ability to communicate the vision.

-How to lead well is the subject of most books on the topic of leadership; seek advice on how to improve your leadership skills and behaviour, there.
+### Leadership Activities

+We can deduce from the above what leaders do.
+They:

+- Define the mission
+- Formulate strategies
+- Communicate the vision
+- Create alignment
+- Build culture
+- Inspire effort
+- Facilitate engagement
+- Build the influence required to lead
+- Make change in other ways

 ### More Primers Related to Leadership